 Determining where coverage is achieved with different signal levels involves establishing a grid of study points for the entire expected service area of the network and evaluating the field strengths delivered to each of those points by the transmitters in the network.
-The transmitter with the strongest field strength at each point is taken as providing service there, and its field strength at that point is used to represent the signal level delivered by the network.
-Once field strengths delivered to all the study points are known, it becomes possible to apply various threshold values to determine whether to predict service at the locations of the study points based upon the types of services to be offered and their required minimum signal levels.
-Categorization of the types of services can include whether reception with indoor antennas is intended, whether there will be service to pedestrian or mobile receivers, whether there are any transmission services with enhanced robustness, and the like.
+The transmitter with the strongest field strength at each point is taken as providing service there, and its field strengths delivered to all the study points are known, it becomes possible to apply various threshold values to determine whether to predict service at the locations of the study points based upon the types of services to be offered and their required minimum signal levels.
+Categorization of the types of service to pedestrian or mobile receivers, whether there are any transmission services with enhanced robustness, and the like.